Not what you're looking for?

 Offers made during negotiation

-Both your solicitor and the other side can make offers of compensation during negotiations.
+Both sides can make offers of compensation during negotiations.
 Offers can be made over the telephone, in a meeting, letter or email.
 Some offers are made without any acceptance of liability.

 Either side has the right to accept or reject an offer.
 Your solicitor should advise you about any offer you receive, the risks involved in accepting or not, and help you reach a decision.
 You should consider all offers seriously.